Computer Science Masters courses

 The Master of Philosophy in Advanced Computer Science (the M.Phil in ACS) is designed to prepare students for doctoral research, whether at Cambridge or elsewhere.
 Typical applicants will have undertaken a first degree in computer science or an equivalent subject, and will be expected to be familiar with basic concepts and practices.

 The ACS covers advanced material in both theoretical and practical areas as well as instilling the elements of research practice.
 It combines lectures, seminars and project work in various combinations tailored to the individual student.
 The course runs annually from October to 30 June.
-ACS students will typically select five modules from over 30 and take the mandatory C00 Research Skills module, and undertake a research project on a topic approved by the Degree Committee.
-In 2014-2015, a few students will opt to take eight of the more theory-based modules, plus C00 Research Skills, and will undertake an extended research essay.
-This option will not be available from October 2015.
+ACS students will typically select five modules from over 30 and take 12 units from the mandatory Research Skills programme, and undertake a research project on a topic approved by the Degree Committee. .

 More information ...

 Part III is similar to the M.Phil in Advanced Computer Science.
 The M.Phil in Advanced Computer Science comprises twelve modules, while Part III comprises nine modules of material: six taught modules and a project which is worth three modules.
 The modules are shared with the M.Phil in ACS and almost all of the M.Phil modules will be available to Part III students.
 The exceptions are those M.Phil modules which contain significant overlap with material from earlier years of the Tripos.
 There are no compulsory modules in Part III.
 Successful completion of Part III will lead to you being awarded your BA and your M.Eng at the same time in the following June or July.

 - Continuing to Part III of the Computer Science Tripos

 - Information for Directors of Studies

 - Part III projects, Part III project timetable, Part III project guidelines